pa-media-group/Isilon_Tools/README.md

           backup | delete | restore --file FILE backup/restore/delete the object is selected on the –type flag
       Required:
-          -t TYPE, --type TYPE  specifies the type of the object [shares, export, quotas, schedules, all].
+          -t TYPE, --type TYPE  specifies the type of the object [shares, export, quotas, schedules,policies, pools, all].
           -f FILE, --file FILE  Path to the backup file for restore operaiotn.
           -u USER, --username USER
                         Username for login.